electrikmilk/cherri/CODE_OF_CONDUCT.md

 be a part of that, keep your interaction with this project focused solely on that goal.

 1. Have fun, but do your best to stay technical.
 2. No discussion unrelated to the Cherri programming language.
-Related topics include Apple, macOS, iOS, Shortcuts, and Workflow.
+Related topics include Apple (the tech company), macOS, iOS, iOS Shortcuts app, and the Workflow iOS app.
 3. Do your best with contributions and communication.
 4. Please handle conflicts with others in private, do not contact any members of this project to handle situations for you.
 Do your best to stay technical and "be the better person" if someone is behaving in a way that bothers you.